Nadelio/NavaCompiler/DOCUMENTATION.md

     - `LES` -> `<`
     - `GRTEQL` -> `>=`
     - `LESEQL` -> `<=`
+- `FUN` calls a function, function names are case sensitive when you call them
 - `RPT` repeats the next line the number of times that is in the parentheses
     - `RPT(n)` will repeat the next line `n` times